score-spec/docs/content/en/docs/examples/frontend-and-backend.md

 ## Score files

+We will describe each containerized application with its own Score file for each.
+The demo code can be found [here](https://github.com/mathieu-benoit/deploy-backstage-with-score).

 Open your IDE and paste in the following `score-frontend.yaml` file, which describes the containerized Nginx Frontend application exposed via a DNS that contact a Backend application on each request.
-The demo code can be found [here](https://github.com/mathieu-benoit/deploy-backstage-with-score).

 ```yaml
 apiVersion: score.dev/v1b1